Createdd/Writing/articles/AskGaryVee.md

 [<img src="https://images.unsplash.com/photo-1470160710819-b3bd5ec85c66?dpr=2&auto=format&fit=crop&w=767&h=511&q=80&cs=tinysrgb&crop=">](https://unsplash.com/photos/mHaNv8ajVis) https://unsplash.com/photos/mHaNv8ajVis

 Here is a short summary and my takeaways from Gary's newest book #AskGaryVee.
-I'm following him for a long time and I am in love with his business philosophy and attitude.
-This summary contains some quotes from the book and is designed to provide an introduction and give an idea what this book is about.
+I'm following him for a long time and really admire his business philosophy and attitude.
+This summary contains some quotes from the book and is designed to provide an overview about what this book is about.

 ## 📄 Table of contents